 Sustainability.
-It’s a word that’s hard to escape anywhere today, not least in the world of interiors.
+It’s a word that’s difficult to escape anywhere today, not least in the world of interiors.
 Responding to the unfavourable spotlight recently shone on fast fashion, and its detrimental effect on the environment (among other aspects), both established manufacturers and emerging makers of furniture and furnishings are busy underlining their environmental credentials.

-Examples of sustainable design abound in all directions, ranging from the practical to the esoteric.
+Examples of sustainable interior design abound in all directions, ranging from the practical to the esoteric.
 Heal’s has produced a collection using recycled ocean plastics and yarns from fashion industry waste, while Pentatonic creates tableware out of recycled smartphones.
 Elvis & Kresse, a London-based brand, makes bags from rescued fire hoses and rugs from the leather offcuts of luxury brands, and it donates half its profits to charity.
 And anyone worried about water wastage when soaking in the tub can assuage their conscience by buying a VitrA Balance bath, designed to require less water.

 It should be relatively easy to take a more sustainable route when decorating a home, by only buying and using natural materials such as wood, marble, ceramic, linen and wool.
 It’s not always so, however, given that (for example) 90 per cent of wood used in this country is imported.
 But buy direct from a furniture maker like Sebastian Cox and you can’t go wrong, because he uses British hardwoods, including coppiced hazel.
 Cox founded his company in 2010, and he’s just published a manifesto for an urgent shift in mindset about how we use our rich natural resources, wood in particular.